 West Mersea is a unique community within the Colchester Borough.
 WMTC contends that the areas shown for development in the DLP are unsuitable.
 We would urge CBC to consult further with WMTC and to take into full consideration the heart felt views of the community.
 Results of the Neighbourhood Plan consultations will be of considerable use in helping to formulate policy.
 WMTC will be pleased to work with CBC to find solutions that protect this unique environment here in Mersea and that provide a self-build / community led housing scheme that would make housing affordable to the local population.
 WMTC's full response can be read here.

 Our request to proceed with a Neighbourhood Plan for West Mersea has been accepted by Colchester Borough Council, so it is now full throttle and work on the plan is well underway.

 We have a group of people working on this project, and both councillors and residents are working hard on this important venture, which will mould and affect the islands future for many years to come.
 If you feel that you can help, please phone or email us.
 We need willing volunteers from all ages and experiences to assist us by joining the working groups to develop a positive and fully sustainable plan.
+What shape is West Mersea's Neighbourhood Plan taking?
 Please see the Neighbourhood Plan website for more details: merseamatters.uk

 COLCHESTER BOROUGH COUNCIL LOCAL PLAN PREFERRED OPTIONS (POSTED SEPT 2016)